99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - A maps hostname to ipv4
   - AAAA maps hostname to ipv6
   - CNAME Point a hostname to another hostname, works if you have a non-root domain (something.domain.com). provides a domain name for it, such as d111111abcdef8.cloudfront.net.
 Instead of using this provided domain name, you can use an alternate domain name (also known as a CNAME).

+To ensure ongoing connectivity the Developer needs to use an Elastic IP address for the EC2 instance and DNS A record as this is the only type of static, public IP address you can assign to an Amazon EC2 instance.
+- Public – public address that is assigned automatically to instances in public subnets and reassigned if instance is stopped/started.
+- Private – private address assigned automatically to all instances.
+- Elastic IP – public address that is static.

 To use your own domain name, such as www.example.com
   - Alias: Point a hostname to AWS resource, works with root name (ELB, CloudFront, API Gateway, s3, VPC)